azuritecoin/OnnxDiffusersUI/README.md

 At this point you should be in your virtual environment and your prompt should have a `(virtualenv)` at the begining of the line.
 To exit the virtual environment just run `deactivate` at any time.

+To restart the virtual environment after closing the command prompt window, `cd` back into the working folder and run the `.\virtualenv\Scripts\activate.bat` batch file again.

 ## Installing Packages

 First, update `pip`: